AmaanBilwar/futurestack-hack/README.md

 - GitHub MCP for refactor application

 ### Live demo
-- Visit the deployed app: [codemarshall.onrender.com](https://codemarshall.onrender.com)
+- Visit the deployed app: [codemarshall.vercel.app](https://codemarshall.vercel.app)

-> chances are this deployment isnt working because vercel and github are not friends, so youre gonna have to test it our locally.
+> chances are this deployment isnt working because vercel and github are not friends, so youre gonna have to test it out locally.
 Sorry for the inconvenience, but I cant do much if Github cant solve 2 year old issues with OAuth apps
 ### Acknowledgements
 - Thanks to the broader OSS ecosystem, Vercel AI SDK, OpenRouter, and Convex for enabling rapid iteration.